 Ricci was honored as an Ernst & Young Entrepreneur of the Year in 2000 and has been named one the most influential people in aviation by Aviation International News.
-In 2010, he received the Harvard Business School's Dively Entrepreneurship Award and was the youngest recipient of the prestigious William Ong Award for extraordinary achievement and extended meritorious service to the general aviation industry.
-He is also a four-time recipient of the Northeast Ohio Success Award for business growth.
+In 2010, he received the Harvard Business School's Dively Entrepreneurship Award and was the youngest recipient of the prestigious William Ong Award for extraordinary achievement and extended meritorious service to the general aviation industry in 2012.
+In 2015, Kenn received the Aviation Week Laureate Award, a benchmark of industry excellence, recognizing his innovation in aircraft remanufacturing through Nextant Aerospace.
+He is an airline transport pilot with extensive international experience and was Governor William Clinton's pilot when he ran for President in 1992.